coach-marketplace/node-api/README.md

 ## Documentation

+> This section is not maintained for now.

 We use Swagger to document the API, when the app is running locally, you can go on `http://localhost:5555/doc` to read it.

-You will also find documentation on the Wiki.
+You will also find documentation on the Wiki of the repo.